bretthoerner/timak/README.rst

     >>> tl.delete("brett:tweets", 2, datetime(2011, 1, 2))
     [4, 3]

 As you can see the default order is descending by the date you provide, and the object IDs are returned by default.
-You can also provide an ``obj_data`` argument (JSON serializable) which will be returned instead.
+You can also provide an ``obj_data`` argument (must be JSON serializable) which will be returned instead.

    >>> tl.add("brett:tweets", 5, datetime(2011, 1, 5), obj_data={'body': 'Hello world, this is my first tweet'})
    [{'body': 'Hello world, this is my first tweet'}, 4, 3]